joseasfreitas/SGE/README.md

 # Here is the diagram of the database
 ![image](https://github.com/user-attachments/assets/167f14e1-dd3c-454f-a468-179ff24cd975)

-To start, clone this repository and read the Instructions.txt file.
+To start, clone this repository and read the Instructions.md file.